Polymer/polymer-decorators/README.md

 ```

 ### What are the performance costs?
-The additional JavaScript served for this library is approximately 6 KB (2 KB
+The additional JavaScript served for this library is approximately 2 KB gzipped.
-gzipped).
-Benchmarks are not currently available, but we expect minor
+Benchmarks are not currently available, but we expect minor performance costs.
-performance costs.
-The library generally works by building standard Polymer
+The library generally works by building standard Polymer property definitions at
-property definitions at element definition time, so performance costs should be
+element definition time, so performance costs should be seen at application
-seen at application startup.
+startup.

 ### Does it work with previous versions of Polymer?
 An earlier version of this library can be used with Polymer 2.0, and installed